Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Phillip fed only the cat.

-The first sentence means that all Phillip did was feed the cat.
+The first sentence implies that all Phillip did was feed the cat.
 He didn’t pet the cat or pick it up or anything else.
-The second sentence means that Phillip fed the cat, but he didn’t feed the dog, the bird, or anyone else who might have been around.
+The second sentence suggests that Phillip fed the cat, but he didn’t feed the dog, the bird, or any other pet or person who might have been around.

 When an adverb is modifying a verb phrase, the most natural place for it is usually the middle of the phrase.